mathesh-me/docker-articles/docker-offload/usage.md

 <img width="1919" height="1020" alt="Screenshot 2025-07-19 191650" src="https://github.com/user-attachments/assets/a40342b2-212c-4745-8c5d-1ee04d1af516" />

+5. Although the container is running in the cloud, we can access it as if it’s running locally.
+This demonstrates the power of Docker offload.
-5. To see which containers and images are running in the cloud, use the Docker Desktop Offload dashboard or run:
+6. To see which containers and images are running in the cloud, use the Docker Desktop Offload dashboard or run:
      ```bash
      docker offload ps
      docker offload images